AbiralShakya/GraphVector_TopologicalData/README.md

 TODO:
-    by 06.05.2025 EOD
-        ~ finish all DB creation
+    {  ~ finish all DB creation
         - BANDREP and magnetic BANDREP
         - topological indices for single and double irrep
         - create .db files for the 4 combos
         - relate to local files
         - pull from JARVIS
         - create graph structure of data
         - create full DB

     ~ look at prev multi task code and start building mag + topo multi task (worked on before)
         - read physics + ml papers on 2d materials classification, classification of electronic properties, magnetic properties when applied currents to 2d or 3d lattice

     - important: understand an SOTA ml classifier regarding TI, look at runtime, compare to DFT methods, idea for creating my own algo to do such classification and how to compare training workload
+}

+thanks to BYU ISOTROPY software suite for ISO-MAG tgable of magnetic spaces !